 The GCC Principles of Sustainable Excellence

-The GCC® Principles for Sustainable Excellence relate to a range of social and environmental impacts typically caused by industry and businesses.
+The GCC® Principles of Sustainable Excellence relate to a range of social and environmental impacts typically caused by industry and businesses.

 To be eligible for GCC® status, businesses must work in ways and create product(s) which adhere to or are advancing the following principles: